GautamDeepak/Earth-Observation-Science-Practicals/EOS_Prac_Module4.md

 5. At this point you have got a linear trend equation describing the relation between the NDVI and netPhotosyntheis variable.
 What equation did you get?
 I got netPhotosynthesis = 95.101/timesNDVI-43.925.
 If I were to use this equation to estimate the netPhtosynthesis, the goodness of the fit is 0.7353.
 In other words, 73.53% of variance in my netPhotosynthesis values are explained by the NDVI values.
 Some proportion of variance in my netPhotosyntheis is not explained by NDVI value.

-## 6. Applying the regression model to satellite image
+## 6. Applying the regression model to UAV image
 1. Now, I can take my equation back to Google Earth Engine and apply the model to estimate netPhotosynthesis for the entire map.
 The Map is expected to have an R-squared of 0.7353 as we estimated in Excel.

  ```JavaScript